Measuring Candidate Experience: Key Metrics and How to Track Them

 To gain a comprehensive view of your candidate experience, consider tracking these additional metrics:

-- Cost-per-Hire: This metric helps track the financial efficiency of your recruitment process.
-By analyzing Cost-per-hire, you can identify opportunities to optimize spending without compromising on candidate quality.
+• Cost-per-Hire: This metric helps track the financial efficiency of your recruitment process.
+Analyzing cost-per-hire can help you identify opportunities to optimize spending without compromising on candidate quality.

-- Onboarding Experience: A smooth onboarding process can significantly impact a new hire’s long-term satisfaction and retention.
+• Onboarding Experience: A smooth new hire onboarding experience can significantly impact a new hire’s long-term satisfaction and retention.
 Tracking metrics related to onboarding can help ensure that the transition from candidate to employee is seamless.